9600-0016/01 – Introduction to Quantum Computing (IQC)

 Way of continuous check of knowledge in the course of semester

-Test on the basics of quantum computational theory - max.
-10 points.
+1. Test on the basics of quantum computational theory – max.
+10 points

-Test on the topic of classical quantum algorithms - max.
-10 points.
+2. Test on classical quantum algorithms – max.
+10 points

-Individual work on the topic of quantum algorithm implementation - max.
-20 points.
+3. Individual assignment on the implementation of a quantum algorithm – max.
+20 points

 E-learning